danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 {{ remote_text(src="blog/cracking-the-python-monorepo/uv-dagger-dream/.dagger/src/monorepo_dagger/main.py") }}
 ```

 Now we can just call these Dagger functions locally or in our CI/CD system (typically one CI/CD step corresponds to one `dagger call`) --- they will work exactly the same!
 [Dagger Cloud](https://dagger.io/cloud) can also be used to execute builds remotely (and the entire team can benefit from the shared cache).
 It's also worth mentioning their [integration with Depot](https://depot.dev/blog/dagger-functions-for-depot) --- provider for accelerated builds and caching, which requires zero configuration and can speed up builds even more.
+But the main speedup will probably come from caching of all the downstream steps.

 # Conclusion